 How to Complete a Passport Update in Wisconsin

-A passport update in Wisconsin might be necessary for applicants who have undergone a name or sex change or who have received a passport with data errors.
+A passport update in Wisconsin might be necessary for applicants who have undergone a name change or gender transition or who have received a passport with data errors.
 Usually, passport updates do not incur extra fees.

 Data errors like misspelled names and cities, incorrect numbers for birthdays, discoloration or crooked printing can be corrected at a passport agency for no cost.
 Applicants can also mail in their passport card or book along with a passport correction form and documentation to support the information change to a passport agency.